 However, shin pain caused by running is not inevitable.
 Learning to identify the possible causes can set you on the path to recovery and improved performance.

-Pain and Bruising of the Shin
+Shin Pain and Bruising

 Impact stress from running normally affects the tibia, the large bone at the front of the shin that absorbs repetitive motion forces as your foot strikes the ground.
-According to Mark Jenkins, MD, of Rice University, muscle fatigue leads to greater force applied to the fascia, the tissue that fuses the tibialis muscle to the bone, causing pain and inflammation within it, and eventually leading to bone stress and even stress fractures.
+Muscle fatigue leads to greater force applied to the fascia, the tissue that fuses the tibialis muscle to the bone, causing pain and inflammation within it, and eventually leading to bone stress and even stress fractures.

 Foot Strike and Running Mechanics

-If you strike with the toe or ball of your foot, you absorb less impact with your calf and Achilles tendon, shifting the brunt of impact to your shin.
+If you strike with the toe or ball of your foot, you absorb less impact with your calf and Achilles tendon, shifting the brunt of impact to your shin, which could lead to shin splints and visible bruising.
 Striking with the mid-foot shifts shock absorption to the large muscles of the calf and away from the shin.
-Foot strike is typically a habit that can be corrected with training.
+Foot strike is typically a habit that can be corrected with training and a gait analysis.

 Foot Type and Running Mechanics

-Both extremes can predispose you to shin pain and bruising.
+Both extremes can predispose you to pain and bruises on the shins from running.
 To determine your foot type, do the "wet test."
 Stand on a wet towel, then step onto a colored piece of paper.
 Examine the imprint of your foot.
-If it is broad and triangular, you have a flat foot.
-If the imprint is slightly curved on the inside, you have a normal or neutral foot, and if your imprint is C-shaped, you have a high arch.
+If it is broad and triangular, you have a flat foot; if the imprint is slightly curved on the inside, you have a normal or neutral foot; and if your imprint is C-shaped, you have a high arch.

 Running Shoe Selection